Heat - Radiation.

 as it is absorbed.

-Objects which are at the same temperature as
+Objects that are at the same temperature as

 each other